fluid-project/infusion-docs/src/documents/ConnectingThePartsOfAPreferencesEditor.md

+---
+title: Connecting the Parts of a Preferences Editor
+layout: default
+---

 # Connecting the Parts of a Preferences Editor #

 _**Note:** This page describes how to work with the infusion Preferences Framework using schemas and the builder.
 It does NOT describe using the alternative technique, grades._